Imp1ication/.dotfiles/alacritty/README.md

 sudo apt install alacritty
 ```

-- Change default terminal-emulator：
+- Change default terminal-emulator

 ```bash
 sudo update-alternatives --config x-terminal-emulator
 ```

-After running above command, you will receive a list of all currently available terminal emulators.
+After running command, you will receive a list of all currently available terminal emulators.
 Locate the terminal you wish to select and enter the corresponding serial number to choose it.

 ![](https://i.imgur.com/XnnG8gV.jpg)